baronsmv/linux-rt-upscaler/docs/contributing/localization.md

 ## Quick Start

-The upscaler use Weblate to manage translations.
+The upscaler uses [Weblate](https://hosted.weblate.org/engage/linux-rt-upscaler/) to manage translations.

 No coding knowledge is required, you can start translating directly in your browser:

-1. Visit the translation page [hosted here](https://hosted.weblate.org/engage/linux-rt-upscaler/).
+1. Visit the translation page [here](https://hosted.weblate.org/engage/linux-rt-upscaler/).
 2. Choose your language (or start a new one if it doesn’t exist yet).
 3. Begin translating strings.
 Your changes are saved automatically.